How to Get a Hardship License in Florida

 If the driver is eligible, the hearing officer will issue a 30-day temporary permit with a C restriction.
 If the driver is not eligible, the hearing officer will tell the driver the reason he or she is not eligible and the way to take corrective actions.

 The hearing officer will tell the person to check back near the end of 30 days.
-If the driving record is not updated with the DUI conviction within 30 days, then the driver needs a certified court order (with court seal and signature) containing the driver’s name, DL#, citation number, conviction information and length of sanction.
+If the driving record is not updated with the DUI conviction within 30 days, then the driver needs a certified court order (with court seal and signature) containing the driver’s name, DL#, citation number, conviction information, and the length of sanction.

 The hearing officer will make a copy of that record for the file and upload the document to SharePoint.